nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/index.md

 >   **Reality Check:** There are 100 companies that do what you do.

 In order to support companies in these highly dynamic markets there are a number of [guides](guides/index.md) available that can help you.
 These [guides](guides/index.md) form the basis, or framework, that you can leverage to create an culture of emergent [practices](practices/index.md) that allows your people to react to and roll with the surprises that these dynamic markets throw on a daily basis.

 To support understanding we have additionally created and collated a number of [practices](practices/index.md) that can help you:

--   Strategies -
+-   **Strategies** - a plan of action designed to achieve a long-term or overall aim
--   Recipes - a set of instructions which are likely to lead to a particular outcome
+-   **Recipes** - a set of instructions which are likely to lead to a particular outcome
--   Technologies - the application of scientific knowledge for practical purposes
+-   **Technologies** - the application of scientific knowledge for practical purposes
--   Practices - the actual application or use of an idea, belief, or method, as opposed to theories relating to it
+-   **Practices** - the actual application or use of an idea, belief, or method, as opposed to theories relating to it
--   Guides - These guides are published and recognised guides to a topic.
+-   **Guides** - These guides are published and recognized guides to a topic.

 # Discussions